 My favorite part of this hike was actually the first mile of trailed section along Dry Brook, heading southeast from the parking area.
 By mid-June the banks on both sides of the brook are lush.
 All along the stream feels wild and natural, and the crossings are a lot of fun.

 The drive down from Route 28 passes through Hanley Corner and Mapledale.
-It’s a really lovely bucolic area with rolling hills, working farms and cows.
+It’s a really lovely bucolic area with rolling hills and working farms and small herds of cows.

 Then, driving south on Dry Brook Rd, you pass two covered bridges.
 The first is on your right.
 The second (shown below) is on your left.

 Park, sign in, and notice the second sign: THIS IS PRIVATE LAND.

 Permission Required!
 For Graham & Doubletop, a reminder that permission to hike these lands is required in advance — and is currently being granted only to hikers who live in neighboring counties.
 See Details Here.

 Start Your Hike

 The yellow-blazed trail meanders through the woods, and is basically level.
 There’s lots of life along the water’s edge: animal tracks, large and small; scat; and plenty of movement in the brush.